jonathanstowe/Raku-Sys-Utmp/README.md

-Because the various Unix-like systems have varying implementations of the utmp facility this uses a small shared library written in C to provide a consistent interface to the Perl library, this means that you will require a working C compiler environment to be able to install this module.
+Because the various Unix-like systems have varying implementations of the utmp facility this uses a small shared library written in C to provide a consistent interface to the Raku library, this means that you will require a working C compiler environment to be able to install this module.

 It is entirely possible that the assumptions that I have made in the C part aren't correct for your system and that this will not install or work properly, if this is the case please see the "Support" section below.

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory